gabrielelanaro/gabrielelanaro.github.io/blog/drafts/multiclass-evaluation-measures.md

 A B A B C C C A B

 We can see that sometimes instead of predicting A, our model predicts B. We can build a matrix by counting how many times a certain pair occurs.
+In this case we have:

+A A -> 2
+A B -> 2
+A C -> 0
+B A -> 1
+B B -> 2
+B C -> 0
+C A -> 0
+C C -> 3
+C B -> 0

 TODO: precision matrix picture

+By putting those counts in a table, we obtain the confusion matrix.
+The usefulness of the confusion matrix lies in its interpretability, it is obvious by looking at it where the problem lies with our model.

+Sometimes however, especially when optimizing model parameters it is useful to have a single value.
+There are a series of measure that we can adopt, depending on the business problem.

+**precision**: it is possible to obtain precision

+**micro and macro averages**

+**recall**

+**f_score**

+**accuracy**

+**cross entropy**